 The Parish Choir

-The Parish Choir sings for the 9:00 a.m.
-Holy Eucharist Rite II.
-This group is open to anyone wishing to participate after meeting with Canon Musician Scott Raab.
-Rehearsals are on Sunday morning at 8:00 am.
-Email Scott for more information.
+The Parish Choir sings at the 9:00 a.m.
+Holy Eucharist Rite II, and is open to anyone wishing to participate.
+Parishioners who are interested must meet with Canon Musician Scott Raab.
+Rehearsals are on Sunday morning at 8:00 a.m. in the Choir Room.
+Email Scott for more information and to set up an appointment.

 The Cathedral Choir

-The Cathedral Choir sings for the 11:00 a.m.
+The Cathedral Choir sings at the 11:00 a.m.
 Holy Eucharist

 7:30-9:00 pm. in the Choir Room.
-To participate in the Cathedral Choir, contact Canon
+To set up an audition for the Cathedral Choir, contact Canon

 Musician Scott Raab at 235-3436 or